Background on the Scholarships

-All required forms may be accessed under the “Scholarship” main menu item.
+All required forms described below (with links) also may be accessed in pages as submenus under the “Scholarship/Scholarship Application Instructions” main menu item.

 - Be currently enrolled full-time in an accredited four-year college or university in the U.S. or Canada or have been accepted at a four-year institution to complete suspended studies.